fasiha/jmdict-simplified-node/README.md

 - `setup` accepts fewer arguments (no more `verbose`, `omitPartial`: setup is always quiet and will always set up partial/anywhere searches).
 - If you called `setup` with an empty filename because you assumed the database was already setup, of course you'll need to rerun whatever code you initially ran to create the database.

+Small caveat: since the search functions are no longer async, you might be able to simplify your code to avoid needless `await`s.

 ### 1.2.0

 Introduce `getXrefs` utility.